 The second- and third-year curriculum is well established and flexible.
 Residents spend fewer blocks on hospital rotations and have more opportunities to teach and supervise inpatient care.

 While on inpatient rotations, second- and third-year residents are scheduled in the FMC two times per week.
-During outpatient and elective rotations, second- and third-year residents are generally scheduled to see patients in the FMC five half-days per week.
-Most subspecialty outpatient rotations are scheduled for four half-days per week.
-An example of a typical week is four half-days of outpatient rotation, five half-days in the FMC, and one half-day for Primary Care Conference and Family Medicine Seminars (Wednesdays).
+During outpatient and elective rotations, second- and third-year residents are generally scheduled to see patients in the FMC four half-days per week.
+Most subspecialty outpatient rotations are scheduled for five half-days per week.
+An example of a typical week is five half-days of outpatient rotation, four half-days in the FMC, and one half-day for Primary Care Conference and Family Medicine Seminars (Wednesdays).

 There are a wide range of options available for fulfilling requirements during the second and third year, including:

 In addition, one 3-4 week block in a Wisconsin rural practice site is required.
-Site options include: Beaver Dam, Brodhead, Dodgeville, Lancaster, Menominee Tribal Clinic, Richland Center, and Watertown
+Site options include: Beaver Dam, Dodgeville, Lancaster, Menominee Tribal Clinic, Richland Center, Sauk, Viroqua, and Watertown.

 Residents also complete longitudinal rotations in community health and management of health systems.